 Echocardiogram cardiac ultrasound testing is available in our Southfield, Michigan practice.

 An echocardiogram uses high-frequency sound waves to produce images of your heart, including the chambers, valves, walls, and blood vessels.
 This commonly used test will allow our physicians to literally see your heart beating and pumping blood.
-The doctor can use the test to identify heart disease.
+The doctor can use the test to identify heart disease and prevent heart failure and heart attack before it happens.

 Dr. Feinstein may recommend an echocardiogram cardiac ultrasound if she suspects problems with the valves or chambers of your heart.
 You may also be advised to take the heart test if you are experiencing symptoms consistent with heart disease, such as shortness of breath or chest pain.